 Further, advanced techniques often require more than raw data.
 For example, one can improve search techniques (for the web or a specific site) by correcting search terms that are often misspelled.
 (It is much less effective to try to get enough data to effectively “learn” that these misspelled terms are equivalent.)
 Appen develops such databases as linguistic resources.

-You can’t create fuel without the raw resource, and part of Appen’s success is developing the human resources that can help with the data creation process.
-They have access to many contractors that can support data creation and cleanup tasks.
+You can’t create fuel without the raw resource, and part of Appen’s success is developing the human resources that can help with the data collection process.
+They have access to many contractors that can support data collection and cleanup tasks.
 Long experience has led to procedures and software that support this process efficiently.
 In its 21 year history the company has supplied data and services to a range of technology companies, auto manufacturers and governments to help them build and improve their natural language technologies.

 With machine learning and similar “cognitive computing” technologies available increasingly as cloud services, it often isn’t access to the core technologies that dissuades companies from using these powerful technologies.
 Companies often find that their raw data isn’t labelled, has quality problems, or simply is in the wrong format to use these cloud resources.
 Appen refines this raw resource into “fuel.”